Why invoice financing is crucial for bodyshops who invoice insurance companies

 Also, if you already have an existing Invoice Finance facility, PMD can benchmark this against what is available in the market and improve on this by either reducing costs or increasing funding, and in many cases both.

-If you’re interested in invoice financing and would like to discuss this further, contact PMD today for all the information and advice you need.
+If you have an interest in invoice financing and would like to discuss this further, contact PMD today for all the information and advice you need.

 You might like...